Alemi7523/Alemi7523.github.io/index.md

 Then you are given another choice.

 -   I need time...
 (Let's you go to your destination Obelisk on your own)
 -   Let's walk.
 (Moves you directly to the Obelisk)

 Once you are into the Obelisk map, talk with it and select Yes to continue.

 You will be in Zeight, go thought the only way and in the next room talk to the sleeping Adrest and select Yes.

 You will be interrupted and given another choice.
 This time, it is just the text that changes based on what you say, so choose freely.
-Theres another choice, but whatever you say, there is no change.
+There is another choice, but whatever you say, there is no change.

 Go on your way and you will find some blue butterflies as long as you have positive Karma.
 If you touch them your soul will be Rejuvenated.